jeffreycwitt/pl339/docs/02-the-medium-is-the-message.md

 There are other examples of this kind of thinking as well.

-I was struck by Sven Birkerts remarks in Gutenberg Elegies: The Fate of Reading in an Electronic age, who writes:
+I was struck by Sven Birkerts remarks in *Gutenberg Elegies: The Fate of Reading in an Electronic age*, who writes:

 > “I worry not only that the world will become increasingly alien and inhospitable to me, but also that I will be gradually coerced into living against **my natural grain**, forced to adapt to a pace and a level of technological complexity that does not suit me, and driven to interact with others in certain prescribed ways.” <span class="citation" data-reading="VBRGFWSI=>p.
 28"/>

-{:.dquestion}
+{:.question}
-In the above quote, where can see the Marxist idea of a "ruling" or "dominant" idea at work?
-How does this ruling idea manifest itself as not just the dominant idea but the "natural" or "normal" idea?
+In the above quote, where can we see the Marxist idea of a "ruling" or "dominant" idea at work?
+How does this ruling idea manifest itself as, not just the dominant idea, but the "natural" or "normal" idea?
 How is he using this idea to measure or evaluate the worth of alternative media?

 <div class="answer" markdown="1">

-To be sure, the media shift Birkerts describes may run counter to his “grain” and default setting, but to describe this as his “natural setting” suggests a kind of nature or attunement independent of technology, to which technology affects merely as an alien force.
+To be sure, the media shift Birkerts describes may run counter to his “grain” and default setting, but to describe this as his “natural setting” suggests a kind of nature or attunement independent of technology: a nature which technology affects merely as an alien force.

 From McLuhan’s perspective, surely the habits and attunements that Birkerts experiences as "natural" are themselves the product of habitual familiarity with a technological medium (i.e. the printed book) that has become so pervasive that he experiences them as "natural" rather than the product of his familiarity with a particular medium.

 </div>

-Birkert's oversight of the way the "dominant medium" (with which he grew up) is affecting his judgment also seems clear to me from his introduction, where he pits language and literature as technologically independent phenomena that stands in contrast to “technology”.
+Birkert's oversight of the way the "dominant medium" (with which he grew up) is affecting his judgment also seems clear to me from his introduction, where he pits language and literature as technologically independent phenomena that stand in contrast to “technology”.

 > "I speak as an unregenerate reader, one who still believes that **language and not technology** is the true revolutionary miracle.
 I have not yet given up on the idea that the experience of literature offers a kind of wisdom that cannot be discovered elsewhere…and that for a host of reasons the bound books is the ideal vehicle for the written word." <span class="citation" data-reading="VBRGFWSI=>p.
 6"/>